 Not sure if you have a next-level business idea?
 Let’s figure it out!
-As you already probably know, the journey of starting a business is the coolest, longest, weirdest, and windiest journey you’ll ever, ever walk.
+As you already probably know, the journey of starting a business is no walk in the park.
+Nope, it’s the coolest, longest, weirdest, and windiest journey you’ll ever, ever walk.

 I’ve walked lots of those weird, long business paths and there have been a couple that I’m still walking on.
 Additionally, there are a few that ended a while ago.
-After all, that’s entrepreneurship for you, isn’t it?
+That’s entrepreneurship for you.
 Starting a business usually involves a constant blend of perseverance, persistence, patience, and it’s not for everyone.

 So, if it’s for you, just go ahead and do a little happy dance for yourself.
 You should be proud, and know that I’m dancing with you!

 Now, I’ve had lots of business ideas in my life.
 Over the years, a lot of those have been random ideas that have come to me in the middle of the night (and usually involved me waking my husband up to share them), and a lot of them have been slower to fruition.
 I’ve learned a lot with my head full of ideas, and I’ve figured out that there are 7 parts to a *really great* business idea that actually has legs and gains real traction.

 Do you have a business idea you’ve been dancing around with and think might be next-level-worthy?
 Here’s how to know if it’s a good one.